The Baxter: Plot

-Elliot plans a romantic dinner with Caroline, but finds her with an anguished Bradley, who just broke up with Sonya and is back flirting with Caroline.
+Elliot plans a romantic dinner with Caroline but finds her with an anguished Bradley, who just broke up with Sonya and is back flirting with Caroline.
 Caroline convinces Elliot to take Bradley out with them.
 They cancel Elliot's reservations to an expensive restaurant and go instead to a burger place that Bradley knows well.
-Elliot feels out-of-place and eventually calls Cecil from the back of the restaurant, confessing that he feels that his marriage will be over before it begins.
+Elliot feels out of place and eventually calls Cecil from the back of the restaurant, confessing that he feels that his marriage will be over before it begins.

 The next day, Elliot arrives at work to find that Cecil is his temp again.
 When she proposes to go have a drink together, Elliot explains that after his phone call, the night actually got better for him.
 As Caroline accused Elliot of being unromantic, he stood up for himself and accepted to go dance with her and Bradley, actually impressing Caroline with his moves.
 Bradley shows off his breakdance routines, accidentally hitting Elliot in the face, to Caroline's concerns.
 Bradley apologizes and reveals that he will leave the next morning to Malta for his work as a geode student.

 Though happy for him, Cecil is saddened by the news because of her growing feelings for Elliot.
 She mentions that Dan is moving to Cincinnati and she's going to follow him there, to Elliot's discomfort.

 At Caroline and Elliot's wedding, Bradley crashes the ceremony and declares his love for Caroline, a split second after Elliot was going to voice his own objection.
 Caroline finally gives in and kisses Bradley passionately in front of the whole church.
-Elliot takes off immediately to catch Cecil before she leaves town, and finds her at her apartment right while Dan is leaving.
-Elliot declares his love for her, and chases off an old friend of hers who suddenly showed up.
+Elliot takes off immediately to catch Cecil before she leaves town and finds her at her apartment right while Dan is leaving.
+Elliot declares his love for her and chases off an old friend of hers who suddenly shows up.
 Later, they perform together at the same club where they had their first date, with Cecil singing one of her songs and Elliot playing the piano to back her up.

 In a mid-credits scene, Dan reflects in narration on his own status as a Baxter, having just lost the girl to the leading man.